parzival419/Cassandra/README.md

 ---

+## Related Projects

+- [OasisAI](https://github.com/parzival419/oasisAi) — Self-hosted Discord AI assistant with local LLM inference, persistent memory, and remote infrastructure management

+---

 <p align="center">
-  <sub>OasisAI is a proprietary project by Stage One Cloud.
-This repository serves as a project overview and portfolio piece.
-Implementation details, configurations, and deployment guides are not included.</sub>
+  <sub>Cassandra is an open-source project by Stage One Cloud.
+MIT licensed — use it, fork it, point it at something other than cannabis stocks.
+Just don't blame Cassandra when it's right and you don't listen.</sub>
 </p>